Hochopepper/SwordToShield/Character_Creation/SpellCompendium.md

 Undead and creatures immune to being charmed aren't affected by this spell.

 At Higher Levels.
-When you cast this spell using a spell slot of a level higher than first, roll an additional 2d8 for each slot level above 1st.
+When you cast this spell using a level higher than first, roll an additional 2d8 for each slot level above 1st.

 ```